pitt-crc/user-manual/docs/web-portals/hugen.md

 <p>If you are off-campus, the clusters are accessible securely from almost anywhere in the world via the PittNet Virtual Private Network&nbsp;(VPN), which is administered by Pitt IT.
 The VPN requires certain software to run on your system.
 We recommend Global Protect.</p>

 Once connected, you can run commands directly on the server and submit batch jobs to the CRC clusters.
+You can click >_ teach Shell Access under Clusters to get a Linux Shell Access.

 ![](../_assets/img/web-portals/hugen1.png)